Skip to main content

 Most homeowner relief starts with the homestead rule: You must usually own the property and use it as your main home.
 For Iowa’s homestead credit, the state says you must own and occupy the property as a homestead on July 1, declare Iowa residency for income tax purposes, and occupy it for at least six months each year.
 There are special rules for people on active duty and for people who live in a nursing home or similar facility but still maintain the home and do not rent it out.

 County and city practice can differ a lot: Even when state rules are the same, the office you use may change by address.
 In Johnson County, homes inside Iowa City go through the Iowa City Assessor at 319-356-6066, while homes elsewhere in the county go through the Johnson County Assessor at 319-356-6078.
-In Linn County, the county assessor posts pre-populated printable homestead forms for some county properties outside Cedar Rapids.
-In Woodbury County, the Treasurer’s property tax credit page clearly separates treasurer-handled credits from assessor-handled exemptions.
+In Linn County, the county assessor posts printable homestead forms for some county properties outside Cedar Rapids.
+In Woodbury County, the property tax credit page separates treasurer-handled credits from assessor-handled exemptions.

 Local example What is different Why it matters